- December 02, 2022 is the priority deadline for financial aid best consideration.

-- October 14 is the priority deadline for U.S. Citizens and Permanent Residents for financial aid and best consideration
+- October 14, 2022 is the final deadline for U.S. Citizens and international applicants within the U.S.

 Minimum Admission Requirements